-Amazon employees cite ‘moral responsibility’ in speaking out on climate, despite risk of losing their jobs
+Amazon employees cite ‘moral responsibility’ to speak out on climate, despite risk of losing their jobs

 “Amazon’s climate initiatives should prioritize the well being of vulnerable communities who are disproportionately killed and harmed by the climate crisis,” wrote Rachel Babin, an Alexa senior product marketing manager.

-Mixed in with the employee climate critiques were calls on the company to stop providing technology to U.S. Immigration and Customs Enforcement, improve conditions for workers in its warehouses and shut down Amazon’s Ring surveillance subsidiary.
+Mixed in with the employee climate critiques were calls to the company to stop providing technology to U.S. Immigration and Customs Enforcement, improve conditions for workers in its warehouses and shut down Amazon’s Ring surveillance subsidiary.

 “The deployment of connected home security cameras that allow footage to be queried centrally are simply not compatible with a free society,” wrote Max Eliaser, a software engineer.